 cross-country ski rental equipment and lessons, groomed ski trails

-(including one mile of lighted trail), snowshoe rentals, fireplace, accessible restrooms and concessions.
-Pine Lodge Ski Center is open until 9 pm (weather permitting) from approximately November 15 to March 15.
+(including one mile of lighted trail after December 15), snowshoe rentals, fireplace, accessible restrooms and concessions.

-For more information, call Pine Lodge staff (winter months only) at
+hours and rental information or call staff at Pine Lodge (winter months only) at